nikitavoloboev/data/other/Advice.md

 Some advice I received and liked or read in some place.

 ## Vim
-- get plugins that meet your needs
+- Get plugins that meet your needs
+- If something doesn't work in vimrc, put the binding in the bottom of vimrc (perhaps something overrides it)